hwalinga/crisprdetect-parser/README.md

                         files that contain the spacer sequences for each genome.
 Leave out if you don't want to extract the spacers.
-  --out OUT             Output file, if left out or '-', this will be stdout.
+  --out OUT             Output file, if left out, this will be stdout.
+If file
+                        already exist it will append.
   --sep SEP             Seperator in the metadata file.
 (Default: tab) --crisprdetect-extension CRISPRDETECT_EXTENSION
                         Extension of crisperdetect files that is cut-off for